Pantji2315/delta/README.md

 # delta
-this is demo for delta course
+this is demo for delta course..